acc1729/anethaathira/docs/bluemage.md

 As an action, you may attack with a tentacle.
 Make a ranged (20/40) weapon attack using Intelligence as your attack stat.
-On hit, this attack deals 2d10 + your Intelligence modifier psychic damage.
+On hit, this attack deals 2d8 + your Intelligence modifier psychic damage.
 If the target is a Medium or smaller creature, it is pulled 20 feet towards you.
 You must wait a minute before using this feature again.

 ## Aberration II

+As an action, you may coat yourself in a slimy mucous.
+For the next minute, the first time a creature hits you with a melee attack on a round, they take 7 (2d6) psychic damage.
+Additionally, you have advantage on checks made to escape the grappled condition.
+You can't do so again until you finish a long rest.

 ## Aberration III